 14.3 Routine checks in Titchfield

-All deaths accepted onto the database that need routine coding are identified and coded as required by the Survey and Life Events Processing Branch (SALEP).
+All deaths accepted onto the database that need routine coding are identified and coded as required by the Life Events Processing Branch (LEP).
 The detailed routine coding falls into five main areas:

 postcoding to give usual residence of deceased

 occupation, that is, the occupation of deceased, spouse, civil partner, where age of deceased is over 16 years (last occupation if retired); the occupation of the mother and/or father, where age of deceased is under 16 years